Russia at the FIFA World Cup: Knockout stage

-Record players
+Player records

+Most appearances

 Russia's record World Cup player is Dynamo Moscow legend Lev Yashin.
 The 1958 FIFA World Cup in particular, which was the first one to be widely broadcast on television, had a major part in introducing Yashin's active and demanding goalkeeping style to the world at large.
 FIFA have established him as the best goalkeeper of the 20th century by repeatedly naming him in all-star teams like the FIFA World Cup Dream Team in 2002.

-Goalkeeper Lev Yashin (here in 1966) participated in three World Cups.
-He is still Russia's record World Cup player.
+Goalkeeper Lev Yashin (here in 1966) participated in three World Cups, and remains Russia's record World Cup appearance maker.